tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 Statically typed languages actually have great benefits, because you always know what type everything is there's never a chance of you doing something to a variable which you are not allowed to do to the type it contains.
-On the other hand, dynamically typed langauges let you get on and do things quickly without having to worry about how to work with type constraints.
+On the other hand, dynamically typed languages let you get on and do things quickly without having to worry about how to work with type constraints.

-Since static typing does have benifits PHP introduced typehints on function arguments.
+Since static typing does have benefits PHP introduced typehints on function arguments.
 Typehints allow you to specify exactly what user defined type a function accepts for each parameter, it will throw an exception if the wrong type is given: